 Understanding Grass-Fed Lamb

-Choosing grass-fed lamb means opting for an animal raised on a natural diet of grass and forage, rather than grain-based feeds often used in conventional farming.
-This distinction is significant because it influences everything from the lamb’s nutritional value to the environmental impact of its production.
-Grass-fed lambs roam freely on pastures, consuming food that aligns with their evolutionary needs, while grain-fed lambs are typically raised in more confined conditions and fed a diet high in corn, soy, and other grains.
+Choosing grass-fed lamb means selecting lamb raised primarily on a natural diet of grass and forage, rather than grain-based feeds common in conventional farming.
+Grass-fed lambs roam freely on pastures, eating a diet aligned with their natural needs.
+In contrast, grain-fed lambs are often confined and fed corn, soy, or other grains.

 Nutritional Benefits of Grass-Fed Lamb